durandaltheta/sthread/README.md

 ```

 #### Registering non-transitioning callbacks to a state machine
-One helpful feature that this library's state machine object provides is to
+The user can register callbacks to be executed when an associated event with
-register callbacks to be executed when an associated event is processed with
+`st::state::machine::register_callback(ID event, st::state::machine::callback cb)`.
-`st::state::machine::register_callback(ID event, callback cb)`.
-This allows
+This allows some events to be processed without attempting to transition the
-some events to be processed without attempting to transition the machine state.
+machine state.

-This `st::state::machine::callback` is a typedef of
+The type `st::state::machine::callback` is a typedef of
 `std::function<std::shared_ptr<st::message>(std::shared_ptr<st::message>)>`
-as its argument (which, as usual, can hold a functor, lambda, or function
+(which, as usual, can hold a functor, lambda, or function
 pointer).

 The return value of the callback is treated exactly like that of